Updated September 2019

-Fellows and residents in the Department of Anesthesiology are poised to have the opportunity to learn and train on a new minimally invasive endoscopic spinal procedure to treat conditions such as herniated discs or spinal stenosis thanks to the work of an interventional pain physician in the Department of Anesthesiology.
+Fellows and residents in the Department of Anesthesiology now have the rare opportunity to learn and train on a new minimally invasive endoscopic spinal procedure to treat conditions such as herniated discs or spinal stenosis thanks to the work of an interventional pain physician in the Department of Anesthesiology.

-Sanjeev Kumar, MD, Assistant Professor of Anesthesiology, is implementing endoscopic spinal decompression at UF Health, and plans to refine his skills with the help of a $9,310 Faculty Enhancement Opportunity (FEO).
-The procedure uses cameras and small instruments to decompress a herniated disc or open up space for a nerve to relieve stenosis in the lumbar region of the spine.
+Sanjeev Kumar, MD, Assistant Professor of Anesthesiology, has begun performing endoscopic spinal decompression at UF Health, after refining his skills with the help of a $9,310 Faculty Enhancement Opportunity (FEO) grant.
+The procedure uses a small endoscope, camera, continuous irrigation, and small instruments to remove/decompress a herniated disc or open up space for a nerve to relieve stenosis in the lumbar region of the spine.

-Minimally invasive techniques typically reduce postoperative pain, shorten a patient’s hospital stay, accelerate recovery, and minimize tissue damage and scarring.
-If spinal injections have not adequately treated a problem, an endoscopic procedure could prevent a patient from undergoing a major conventional spinal surgery, Dr. Kumar said.
+Minimally invasive, endoscopic spine surgeries are as effective as traditional open spine surgeries for certain conditions and are performed on an outpatient basis.
+The patients are usually only mildly sedated during these procedures and have significantly less postoperative pain, accelerated recovery, and minimal tissue damage and scarring.
+If spinal injections have not adequately treated a problem, an endoscopic procedure could prevent a patient from undergoing a major conventional spine surgery, Dr. Kumar said.

-Other spinal procedures such as laminectomy involve cutting open the spine, which creates more instability.
-By contrast, endoscopic spinal decompression does not interfere with the spine’s stability and can be conducted on an outpatient basis and under sedation rather than general anesthesia, he said.
+Other traditional spinal surgical procedures such as laminectomy involve cutting open the spine, which creates more instability and scarring.
+By contrast, endoscopic spinal decompression does not interfere with the spine’s stability and does not exclude the patient from having a more traditional spinal surgery in the future if needed, he said.

 “It’s where the future is,” he said.
-“It can offer a unique experience for our fellows and residents.”
+“It offers a unique experience for our fellows and residents.”

-Dr. Kumar plans to begin teaching fellows and residents the technique, and he plans to improve his own skills: He will use part of the FEO to travel to a Lumbar Endoscopic Spinal Decompression Review Course and cadaver workshop hosted by the American Society of Interventional Pain Physicians in July in Memphis, Tennessee.
+Dr. Kumar used part of the FEO grant to travel to a Lumbar Endoscopic Spinal Decompression Review Course and cadaver workshop hosted by the American Society of Interventional Pain Physicians in July in Memphis, Tennessee.

-As a pain physician, Dr. Kumar said he is well positioned to perform the procedure because of his knowledge of fluoroscopy and discs; he views minimally invasive surgical techniques as advancing his ability to manage patients’ acute and chronic painful conditions.
+As a pain physician, Dr. Kumar said he views minimally invasive surgical techniques as advancing his ability to effectively manage patients’ acute and chronic, painful spinal conditions.

 Daniel Hoh, MD, of the UF Comprehensive Spine Center, an Associate Professor of Neurosurgery, said endoscopic nerve decompression has been shown to relieve a certain subset of spinal pain with similar success as surgery, but with a less invasive approach.

-In the beginning, the procedure is expected to be performed primarily at the spine center because the facility has a tower for the endoscopic equipment.
-Depending on demand, clinicians could start performing the procedure at UF Health Pain Medicine’s Ayers location downtown, Dr. Kumar said.
+For now, the procedure is being performed primarily at the Florida Surgical Center because the facility has towers for the endoscopic equipment.
+Depending on demand, clinicians could start performing the procedure at other UF Health locations, Dr. Kumar said.